 Our guide to fly fishing in Minnesota will let you in on the hottest fly fishing spots!
 Plus, read on to find out everything you need to know about MN fishing licenses, the best gear, and more.

-So you want to know where to go fly fishing in Minnesota?
+So you want to know where the top fly fishing destinations in Minnesota are?
 Here are the top fishing lakes and the best trout rivers where fly anglers can enjoy some Minnesota fly fishing.

 The Whitewater River splits off into four different branches.
-If you want to go after the big brookies, you’ll need to head for the Middle Branch.
+If you want to go after the big brook trout, you’ll need to head for the Middle Branch.
 This section is calm and the river flows slow – perfect for floating on a canoe or kayak (Check out our full Pelican Kayak Reviews here.).
 Nymph patterns do well here, especially under a strike indicator.

 You’ll have great results if you can fish from a boat, to get to those hard-to-reach pockets and pools.
 There are also some fantastic fishing spots on the banks, or you can choose to wade.
 Bass poppers and baitfish imitations perform consistently on this river.